 This regulatory push has seen the demand for passkeys soar, particularly in heavily regulated industries that handle confidential data, such as finance, healthcare, and the public sector.

-In the fight to "Secure Our World," passkeys offer a powerful solution to one of the most pervasive cybersecurity threats: phishing.
+In the fight to "Secure Our World," passkeys offer a powerful defense against one of today’s most pervasive cybersecurity threats: phishing.
 By replacing vulnerable passwords with phishing-resistant authentication, passkeys are the future of digital security.

-For a more in-depth look at passkeys, listen to the recent Thales Security Sessions Podcast episode where I joined Andrew Shikiar of the FIDO Alliance to discuss “The Stealthy Success of Passkeys”.
+Want to dive deeper?
+Check out this Thales Security Sessions Podcast episode where I joined Andrew Shikiar of the FIDO Alliance to discuss “The Stealthy Success of Passkeys”.